 Utilizing PECOS correctly means juggling multiple moving parts and understanding how to correctly manage the nuances of the system.
 There are numerous circumstances that can derail your Medicare enrollment.
 You must manage these nuances correctly for your enrollment to be in good standing.

 One of the most confusing aspects of PECOS is setting up and utilizing a surrogacy account so that you can manage your providers more easily and compliantly.
 The good news is you can receive help from enrollment expert, Gretchin S. Heckenlively, CPA, FHFMA.
-During her upcoming 90-minute online training, on Wednesday, May 26, at 1pm ET you’ll learn how to successfully set up and maintain a surrogacy account for your Medicare providers.
-You’ll have the opportunity for Gretchin to answer your pressing PECOS surrogacy questions.
+During her 90-minute online training PECOS: Master CMS Surrogacy Enrollment Requirements you’ll learn how to successfully set up and maintain a surrogacy account for your Medicare providers.

 Don’t wait another minute.
-Sign up for this upcoming PECOS surrogacy online training today!
+Sign up for the PECOS surrogacy online training today!

 |Subscribe to Healthcare Practice Advisor|